Pages

 How To Build Up Your Faith in God

-2 comments Posted by Joseph Ezie Efoghor on 1:03 PM
+2 comments Posted by Efoghor Joseph Ezie on 3/09/2011 01:03:00 PM

 Developing a rock-solid faith could be an uphill task sometimes; but it could also be a simple thing to do if one understands the steps to take.
 It is the number one ingredient needed to please God as a believer: to please God, you must first believe that he lives and that he is able to reward those who earnestly seek him (including you).